 Americans for Tax Reform (ATR)

 Americans for Tax Reform is a member of the American Legislative Exchange Council (ALEC) , the Cooler Heads Coalition (CHC) , and has been known to ally itself with the tobacco industry, having received funding from R.J.
 Reynolds, Phillip Morris (now Atria), and the Tobacco Institute.

-ATR runs a number of "special projects" and their "affiliates" include the Property Rights Alliance describes itself as an “Affiliate” of ATR, and opposes estate tax, environmental protection, and licensing restrictions, and the "Alliance for Worker Freedom " which opposes unions, describes itself as a “special project of Americans for Tax Reform.” ,
+ATR runs a number of projects.
+The Property Rights Alliance describes itself as an “Affiliate” of ATR, and opposes estate tax, environmental protection, and licensing restrictions.
+The “Alliance for Worker Freedom ,” which opposes unions, describes itself as a “special project of Americans for Tax Reform.” ,

 Stance on Climate Change

 “Americans for Tax Reform opposes a carbon tax and will work tirelessly to ensure one does not become law.”